dzejlanbezs/csgorollcalculator/README.md

 CSGORoll Calculator Extension - by: Dzejlan
 -------------------
 Extension will help you to get the exact data on how much coins you need to wager for your next level.
+No need to deposit under code until 1st of June!!
+Just type under <b>Username</b> "DZEJLAN"

 How it works?
 -------------------